 How do you see the IT landscape changing in the next five years?
 So much keeps changing and will always change.
 That is what most of us like about it.
 I think that we will continue to see cloud computing and remote services become even more dominant.
 I think newer technologies will arise to assist with some of the things we always feel like we must do in person or on site.
 As we face challenges such as COVID-19, we are seeing the need for improved education alternatives.
 There is no doubt as our technology advances and offers more ways to compute, communicate, store and exchange data that cybersecurity will continue to make huge advancements.

 What’s your favorite recent student success story?
 We have so many student highlights at Southside Virginia Community College.
 We are very happy that many of our students are offered IT roles as they work through our program.
 Imagine a middle-aged female, part-time bus driver and Teacher’s Aid.
 With no IT background but great work ethic, she enrolled in our program and began her journey taking CompTIA A+ Software and then Hardware.
 When a 90-day paid internship became available at Microsoft, we recommended her after she passed her first A+ exam.
-She rocked the interview, was brought on for the internship and then started work with them shortly after as a full-time Datacenter Technician.
+She rocked the interview, was brought on for the internship and then started working with them shortly after as a full-time Datacenter Technician.
 She also continued the program, obtaining her MOS and MTA: Security Fundamentals certifications along with A+ and completed the Cybersecurity and Networking Career Studies.
 She was eager to continue learning even when she obtained the position she wanted.
 It appears she is a star and we just had her come in to share what she does at her job with our dual enrollment students.
 What a reward for us!